Real life stories

 Leading a full and happy life means different things to different people.
 But to many people their closest relationships, love for family, partner and their friends are some of the most important things in their lives.

 We funded our Quality Analyst Dr Claire Bates to complete a doctorate researching why it is that forming and maintaining relationships is so hard for people with learning disabilities.
 She found that in many situations it was good staff support that made the difference.
+Supported Loving was our response to these findings.
+Supported Loving is a human rights-based campaign, with associated network meetings, hosted by Choice Support.

 You can find out more about Supported Loving below.